natkam/storehouse/README.md

 * creates a database and loads a fixture - a sample, randomly generated set of data,
 * creates a superuser *admin* with a *pass* password.

 In order to flush the database and reload the fixture, run `bash ./scripts/flush_and_fill.sh`.
 Running `python ./scripts/fill_database.py` will populate the **empty** database with a brand new random set of objects: shelves, loads on them, and (empty) transports.
-(This takes a bit longer than loading a fixture, though.)
+(This obviously takes a bit longer than loading a fixture, though.)

 <!-- Note: the `SECRET_KEY` is in a separate file, and has not been pushed to GitHub.
 For the time being the above instructions will not work, then! -->